shurik179/personal-robotics-motor-controller/docs/specs.rst

 Power supply
 ============
 PRMC is intended for use with  motor power supply of **5--18V**.
 Absolute maximum voltage for power supply is 24V; voltages above that will damage PRMC.
+Please note that actual voltage provided by the battery can be higher than nominal voltage: e.g., a 10-cell NiMH battery pack has nominal voltage of 12V but in fact a fully charged pack can read as high as 14V.

 The power supply connection has reverse polarity protection preventing damage if the power leads are switched.
-It also has limited  ESD protection to defend it from spikes caused by electrostatic discharge.
+It also has limited  ESD protection to protect  it from spikes caused by electrostatic discharge.

-PRMC contains a voltage regulator (combination of buck converter and an LDO) providing 3.3v power to on-board electronics from the motor power supply.
+PRMC contains a voltage regulator (a combination of buck converter and an LDO) providing 3.3v power to on-board electronics from the motor power supply.
-It also contains a power indicator LED.